Course Title: New Media Perspectives

 2. A Tumblr or WordPress weblog

-3. Poster board and sticky notes for Storyboarding
+3. Poster board and sticky notes

 What qualities do video games, comics, films, and computer simulations share?
 New Media Perspectives considers this question by examining the underlying structures and interrelated qualities of various media and communication technologies.
 Students will study selected text-based stories, films, video games, simulations, comics, visual art, and web design.
 Students will apply what they learn by developing hypertexts, digital stories, and games.
 The course will also address questions such as: what is new media?
 How does human experience shape the design of technology?
 What is interactivity?

 Attendance will be taken every day.
 If you miss class for whatever reason, you’re responsible for work due or to be completed at the next meeting in the same way as those students in attendance.
 Typically, missed information will be demonstrated in the assessed materials required for the course.
 Issues in attendance my be complicated by work, health-related issues, weather, or family responsibilities.
 Please make sure you plan ahead to schedule other appointments so that they do not conflict with class session times because there is no such thing as an “excused” absence.
 All absences from class mean that you miss the materials, concepts and ideas presented on that day and these cannot be made up.
 It’s advised that you take contact information from other students in class so that you can share notes.

 I reserve the right to change, reword, add and/or subtract materials in order to meet changing circumstances, expectations, and course requirements.
 This means that it is possible that if you miss a particular day, you may miss new assignments, new assessment criteria, or changes to an assignment.
 Note that it is the student’s responsibility to keep a close eye on the Course Calendar which is online and always available.